 The 600 MW Neyveli Thermal Power Station-I in which the first unit was synchronized in May'62 and the last unit in September'70 consists of six units of 50 MW each and three units of 100 MW each.

 The Power generated from Thermal Power Station-I after meeting NLC's requirements is fed into Tamil Nadu Electricity Board which is the sole beneficiary.
-Due to the aging of the equipments / high pressure parts, Life extension programme has been approved by GOI in March 1992 with an estimated cost of Rs.315.23 crore and was successfully completed in March’99 thus extending the life by 15 years.
-The extended life also to be completed between 2009-2014.
-However as per the request of TNEB, this power station is being operated after conducting Residual Life Assessment (RLA) study.
-GOI has sanctioned a 2x500 MW Power Project (Neyveli New Thermal Power Plant – NNTPS) in June 2011 as replacement for existing TPS-I The Board of Directors of NLC accorded approval to taper down the generation of TPS-I by 300 MW by March 2015 or earlier and to close down the remaining units by September 2015 or earlier.
+Due to the aging of the equipments / high pressure parts, Life extension programme has been approved by GOI in March 1992 and was successfully completed in March’99 thus extending the life by 15 years.
+In view of the high grid demand in this region, this power station is being operated after conducting Residual Life Assessment (RLA) study.
+GOI has sanctioned a 2x500 MW Power Project (Neyveli New Thermal Power Plant – NNTPS) in June 2011 as replacement for existing TPS-I. The Board of Directors of NLC accorded approval to keep the plant in service till the commissioning of the Neyveli New Thermal Power Plant (NNTPS).

 THERMAL POWER STATION-II: